Robotic surgery (da Vinci® Surgical System) for uterine cancer

 The da Vinci® Surgical System offers a minimally invasive alternative to both open surgery and laparoscopy.
-Because it requires only a few tiny incisions and offers greater vision, precision and control for the surgeon, patients often can recover sooner, move on to additional treatments if needed and get back to daily life more quickly.
+Because it requires only a few tiny incisions and offers greater vision, precision and control for the surgeon, patients can often recover sooner, move on to additional treatments if needed, and get back to daily life quicker.

 Potential benefits of the da Vinci system for patients include:

 - Faster return to normal activities (e.g., sexual function, urinary continence)

 Cancer Treatment Centers of America® (CTCA) surgeons who perform robotic surgeries are highly trained and able to perform minimally invasive robotic surgeries for prostate, gynecologic, stomach, pancreas, liver and colon cancers.